 See, doing good keyword research is like being a seasoned fisherman, casting his net at the right place, at the right time.
 So whether you’re looking to patch up the holes in your current keyword selection net, or expand the size of it, consider this article a potential algal bloom of profits.

-By now you should know that the Google AdWords Keyword Tool is no longer available – Google has folded the tool into Keyword Planner, a combination of the old keyword tool and the Traffic Estimator.
+By now you should know that the AdWords Keyword Tool is no longer available – Google has folded the tool into Keyword Planner, a combination of the old keyword tool and the Traffic Estimator.
 Now, you need an Google Ads (formerly known as AdWords) account to get keyword suggestions from Google.
 But Google is far from the only keyword game in town.

 In this article, we’ll look at my nine favorite keyword research tools, plus some fancy tricks you can use to get a wooden peg leg up on your competition.
 Some are free, and some are not (but well worth the money).